Are you taking precautions for COVID-19?

 What will my first session be like?

-Aim to arrive 15 minutes early to complete a form and discuss your health history.
+Aim to arrive 10 minutes early so we can discuss your health history.
 I can adjust the room temperature or music for you.
 I'll provide a sheet to cover yourself and leave the room while you undress.
 It’s fine to partially undress, whatever is comfortable for you.
 Feel free to communicate during the massage; you may want me to change techniques, music, draping— or even take a break.

 I had a massage yesterday.
 Why am I sore today?

-A deep tissue massage can be like a workout.
+Remedial massage can be like a workout.
 If your muscles aren't used to it they may respond with some soreness.
 This is normal.
 If it lasts longer than two or three days, ask me to use less pressure next time and see how your body reacts.
-As you receive more treatments and get rid of the tension in your body, you'll find this happens less.
+As you receive more treatments and reduce the tension in your body, you'll find this happens less and less.

 Do you help treat terminal or chronic illness?